 - A Range of Quality/Evaluation Tools.

-- Participation Forums for individuals receiving support and/or their families.
+- Participation Forums for people receiving support and/or their families.

-- Safe Recruitment and staff selection arrangements that fully involve supported individuals
+- Safe Recruitment and staff selection arrangements that fully involve supported people.

 To ensure that all staff understand and implement our values and aims we provide: